 “Step away.
 Let him go first.”

 He would clap his hands and direct the snake to move away.
-Those days nobody questioned if a snake had ears.
+In those days, nobody questioned if a snake had ears.
 Snakes and humans had a daily relationship.
-Once his pet deer shoved him on the ground with his antlers.
-While lying on the ground he held with his weak hands on to the antlers and tried to call his servant.
+Once, his pet deer shoved him to the ground with its antlers.
+While lying on the ground, he held with his weak hands onto the antlers and tried to call his servant.
 His only son Nikhilnath came to his rescue.

 “Let go father.”